spryker/spryker-docs/docs/pbc/all/cart-and-checkout/extend-and-customize/cart-module-reference-information.md

 * *Expands cart items*.
 Augments cart items with additional data (prices, product details, and product options).
 * *Persisting*.
 Storage provider stores items into the database and merges items if the same item is added.
 By default, it uses `NonPersistentProvider`.
-* *Item grouping*. `Cart` uses the item grouper to group items in the cart using a specially crafted group key, which is provided by the cart expander — for example, a list containing the same item coming from different merchants must be split into separate groups and shipped separately).
+* *Item grouping*. `Cart` uses the item grouper to group items in the cart using a specially crafted group key, which is provided by the cart expander&#151;for example, a list containing the same item coming from different merchants must be split into separate groups and shipped separately).
 * *Log operation message*. `Cart` writes messages to the messenger.
 These messages are returned to Yves — for example, validation messages, success, and failure messages.
 * *Cart recalculation*.
 This happens for each operation in cart recalculation.
 Cart amounts are reset and recalculated with newly added items.